robeme/whampy/README.md

 * These can be installed with `pip`

 ## `whampy` instructions
-The whampy" program computes the potential of mean force of an umbrella sampling simulation using a minimization of a log-likelihood function of the probability distribution in 1D.
+The whampy program computes the potential of mean force of an umbrella sampling simulation using a minimization of a log-likelihood function of the probability distribution in 1D.